You’re an educator. You want to make the world a better place.

 Prepare Your Students

-This guide aims to help people in school settings handle moments of everyday bias—when and how to speak up.
+This guide aims to help people in school settings handle moments of everyday bigotry—when and how to speak up.
 But if all we do is speak up after the fact, we will forever be responding to the problem.
-So, at the outset, we want to put in a plug for prevention.
+So, at the outset, we want to encourage prevention.

-This work starts in preschool and kindergarten and carries right on through to high school graduation.
+The work of anti-bigotry starts in preschool and kindergarten and carries right on through to high school graduation and beyond.
 It also begins on or before day one of any school year, when you consider how to build community within your classroom and how to develop ground rules or guidelines for communication.

 Ask yourself, “What climate do I want in my classroom and my school?”
 Then ask yourself, “What can I do to promote that kind of atmosphere?”